 Our LTO Experience

 Lloyd & MaryEllen Esh

 Our whole family was scheduled for Long-Term Orientation (LTO) training.
 To be honest, we felt like we hardly had the time to go, but it was a requirement of our organization.
-We weren’t there long at all until we started realizing the many, many benefits of LTO.
-Even thought we had spent 2 ½ years in the mission field prior to this, we learned many NEW things.
+We weren’t there long at all until we started realizing the many benefits of LTO.
+Even thought we had spent 2 ½ years in the mission field prior to this, we learned many new things.
 We also found our relationship with our Lord was strengthened, which is so important in effective witnessing.
 We really appreciated our teachers and all the work they put into the training.
 They pour their hearts into this ministry and were a huge blessing to us, answering questions and giving us many new insights.

-Spreading the Good News
+Spreading The Good News

 Cross Cultural Training

 Unfortunately many of us don’t do so well at this for one of two reasons.
 On the one hand, some of us feel threatened by syncretism and are afraid that the distinctiveness of our faith will be lost in our efforts to reach beyond our own ethnicity.
 Others feel personally insecure about who we are in Christ and try to run away from our ethnicity in order to disguise our identity within culture.
-But if we can be personally secure, both in Christ and ethnicity, all of us can develop an appreciation for, and an understanding of, cross-cultural training in Christian evangelism.
+But if we can be personally secure both in Christ and in our ethnicity, all of us can develop an appreciation for cross-cultural training in Christian evangelism.

 The lesson here is that we are both special and estranged, and our only real asset is God.
-It is HIS culture we embrace, and HIS identity we seek.
-We do not hold at bay those who are different from us nor hold ourselves up as the model.
-Instead, we accept ourselves for who WE are and others for who THEY are while all along recognizing our common creation by God.
+It is His culture we embrace, and His identity we seek.
+We do not hold at arm's length those who are different from us nor hold ourselves up as the model.
+Instead, we accept ourselves for who we are and others for who they are, while all along recognizing our common creation by God.
 When it comes to communicating the Gospel of Jesus Christ to other cultures, we must approach the task humbly as learners and as servants of God to others.
 We don’t create identity, and we don’t condemn identity.
 We simply communicate an Identity beyond us all! •